primer/react/.changeset/many-roses-hammer.md

 </tr>
 </table>

-### Icon buttons
+#### Icon buttons

 Icon-only buttons are common in many applications.
-We now have a component for this use-case:
+We now have a component designed for this use-case:

 <table>
 <tr>